aminbiography/Google-Cloud-Cybersecurity-Professional-Certificate/Course - 5 - Put It All Together Prepare for a Cloud Security Analyst Job/Module - 2 README.md

 ### **Learning Objectives**

-By the end of this module, you will be able to:
+By the end of this module, able to:

 1. Apply **incident response techniques** to detect, contain, and remediate cloud-based security incidents.
 2. Identify and fix misconfigurations in **Compute Engine VMs, Cloud Storage buckets, and firewall rules**.